pappasam/serdelicacy/README.md

   1. 'typing.List[__main__.Library]': "[{'books': [{'author': 'Susy Smith', 'tags': ['boring'], 'title': 'Hello, World!', 'year': 1929}, {'author': 'Beth John', 'title': 'The great showman'}, {'author': None, 'title': 'My favorite pony'}], 'name': 'Clark County Library'}, {'books': [{'author': 'Smitty', 'tags': ['swell'], 'title': 'The great fun time', 'year': 1950}], 'name': 'Only 1 book here'}]"
 ```

-The error message begins with the error message received, followed by a reverse presention container types paired with the data they attempted to deserialize.
-This structure makes it incredibly easy to see not only what your error is, but where exactly it occured in both the data `serdataclasses.load` receives but also in the types `serdataclasses.load` uses to attempt to deserialize the received data.
+The error message begins with the error message received, followed by a reverse presentation container types paired with the data they attempted to deserialize.
+This structure makes it incredibly easy to see not only what your error is, but where exactly it occurred in both the data `serdataclasses.load` receives but also in the types `serdataclasses.load` uses to attempt to deserialize the received data.

 In serde, when working with resources external to your system, errors are inevitable.
 These error messages should hopefully make debugging your errors less annoying.